elastos/Elastos.Wiki/docs/3.develop/contracts/remix.md

 - Create a file on Remix
 - Upload a pre-built smart contract into the IDE
 - Compile the smart contract
-- Connect the application to the Elastos Mumbai Testnet via Metamask
+- Connect the application to the Elastos Smart Chain (ESC) testnet via Metamask
 - Deploy the smart contract
 - Verify the smart contract